-- 1. Subdivision and Partitioning: Any legal or de facto division, subdivision, lot creation, or partitioning of the Property, including a request for a certificate of compliance pursuant to the Subdivision Map Act (Gov. Code section 66499.35), is prohibited.
-Notwithstanding that, as of the Effective Date, the Property is comprised of separate legal parcels, the terms and conditions of this Conservation Easement will apply to the Property as a whole, and the Property will not be transferred or otherwise conveyed except as a whole, intact, single piece of real estate; neither Grantor nor Grantor's personal representative, successors, or assigns will transfer or otherwise convey any portion of the Property that constitutes less than the entire fee interest in the Property, except for leasehold interests.
-The existence of separate legal parcels as of the Effective Date shall not be interpreted to permit any use or activity on a separate legal parcel that would not have been permitted on such parcel under the terms and conditions of this Conservation Easement as applied to the Property as a whole.
+- 1. Subdivision and Partitioning: The Property is comprised of a single legal parcel.
+Any legal or de facto division, subdivision, lot creation, or partitioning of the Property, including a request for a certificate of compliance pursuant to the Subdivision Map Act (Gov. Code section 66499.35), is prohibited.
+The Property shall not be conveyed except as a whole, intact, single piece of real estate; neither Grantor nor Grantor's personal representative, successors, or assigns will transfer or otherwise convey any portion of the Property that constitutes less than the entire fee interest in the entire Property, except for leasehold interests.
 Upon prior written notification to the Grantee, the Grantor may execute one or more lot-line adjustments that may involve the boundary of the Property, provided, however, that no part of the Property is removed or divided from the Property as a whole. - 2.
-Development Rights: Except as specifically permitted by this Exhibit E, the exercise of any development rights associated with the Property is prohibited, including, without limitation, the right to construct apartment houses; multi-family dwellings; mobile homes; house-trailers; permanent tent facilities or similar structures; golf courses; casinos and gaming facilities; underground tanks; billboards, or street lights.
+Development Rights: Except as specifically permitted by this Exhibit D, the exercise of any development rights associated with the Property is prohibited, including, without limitation, the right to construct apartment houses; multi-family dwellings; mobile homes; house-trailers; permanent tent facilities or similar structures; golf courses; casinos and gaming facilities; underground tanks; billboards, or street lights.
 All development rights that are now or hereafter allocated to, implied, reserved or inherent in the Property are assigned, granted, deeded and/or otherwise transferred to and/or vested in and/or otherwise placed under the sole and absolute control and discretion of Grantee in perpetuity and may not be used on or transferred to any portion of the Property as it now or hereafter may be bounded or described or to any other property nor used for the purpose of calculating permissible lot yield of the Property or any other Property. - 3.
-Commercial Uses: Except as specifically permitted by this Exhibit E, commercial uses on the Property are prohibited, including but not limited to livestock feedlots; gravel mining; commercial hotels; casinos and gaming facilities; retail outlets;

-retail gas station; commercial wind farms; commercial fish hatcheries; golf courses; billboards; cannabis cultivation; and commercial cultivation of native plants.

-4. Construction of Structures: Except as specifically permitted in this Exhibit E, construction of structures for any purpose is prohibited anywhere on the Property.
+Commercial Uses: Except as specifically permitted by this Exhibit D, commercial uses on the Property are prohibited, including but not limited to livestock feedlots; gravel mining; commercial hotels; casinos and gaming facilities; retail outlets; retail gas station; commercial wind farms; commercial fish hatcheries; golf courses; billboards; cannabis cultivation; and commercial cultivation of native plants. - 4.
+Construction of Structures: Except as specifically permitted in this Exhibit D, construction of structures for any purpose is prohibited anywhere on the Property.